thediscordcoder/discord-server-nuke/README.md

 It is most effective when you type messages into every channel possible to get the bot spamming everyone in more than one channel

+It may not work if the bot gets reported or you are banned from the discord developer api

 feel free to submit suggestions and improvements in the issues section!